azuker/public-api-demos/README.md

     - Generate library: `npm run gen` in `spec/lib` folder
     - Review code and usage demo is `spec/lib/ts-axios/_demo.ts`
 1. Spec - Docs
-    - If you can't see the node-slate source, make sure to downloadd submodules: `git submodule update --init --recursive`
+    - If you can't see the node-slate source, make sure to update submodules: `git submodule update --init --recursive`
     - Generate bundle, slate markdown and postman collection: `npm run gen` in `spec/docs/spec`
     - Copy the generated files in `dist` folder to the docs by running `npm run copy` in `spec/docs/spec`
     - Launch slate docs app - `npm start` in `spec/docs/public-api-demos-node-slate`